rosamundlim/asr-submission/README.md

 ## asr-api

 This is a API microservice which transcribes .mp3 files.
 To run this select option 2 when executing run.sh.
+Ensure you have requirements installed beforehand (option 1 in run.sh)

 ## cv-transcriptions search engine